My Main Page with Links to My Book

 Policy

-everything a government does or does not do, except the use of words that are not legally binding
+everything a government does or does not do, except the use of not legally binding language

 Power